informaticaucm-TPI/202223-PlantsVsZombies/enunciados/practica2/practica_en.md

 Each concrete command subclass has (at least) the following methods:

-  * One or more methods for parsing the words of the input string (i.e. reading them and creating the corresponding internal representation).
-In the code provided, the parsing is divided into two stages, implemented via the following two methods:
+    * a method, or methods, for parsing the words of the input string.
+In the code provided, the parsing is divided into two stages, implemented by the following two methods:

       `matchCommand(String)`: parses the first word of the input string, checking whether it corresponds to the name of the command in question, returning the value `null` if it does not and the value returned by the `create` method if it does.

       `create(String[])`: parses the remaining words of the input string (contained in the array of strings passed via its only parameter), if there are any, checking whether they correspond to valid command arguments [^2].
-If they do, it creates and returns an object of the same command subclass, which stores the values of the parsed command arguments in attributes, and if they do not, it prints an error message and returns `null`.
+If they do not, it prints an error message and returns `null` and if they do, it creates and returns an object of the same command subclass, which stores the values of the parsed command arguments in attributes.

     * `execute(GameWorld)`: executes the action of the command, in most cases modifying the state of the game The explanation of why the class `GameWorld` is used instead of the class `Game` is given below.

 - The `Controller` class: the controller class contains much less code then in the previous assignment since a large part of its functionality is now delegated to the specific command classes, as explained below.

-[^2]: Strictly speaking, the parsing phase should only check properties of the input data that do not involve any semantics so, for example, the property of coordinates of being on or off the board should not be checked in this phase.
+[^2]: Strictly speaking, the parsing phase should only check properties of the input data that do not involve any semantics so, for example, the property of coordinates of being on or off the board should not be checked in the parsing phase.

-In the previous assignment, to know which command was executed, the **Game loop** implemented using the `run` method of the controller contained a switch (or a series of nested if's) whose options corresponded to the different commands.
+In the previous assignment, the parsing (i.e. finding out which command is to be executed and, when appropriate, with which parameter values) was carried out directly via a switch (or `if-else` ladder) contained in (or called from) the **Game loop** of the the `run` method of the controller, with one case for each different command.

-In the new version, the `run` method of the controller will more or less look like this.
-Your code does not have to be exactly the same, but the important thing is that you see that it resembles this proposal:
+In this assignment, the drastically slimmed-down code of the controller `run` method will look something like the following (your code does not have to be identical but should have the same structure):

 ```java
 while (!game.isFinished() && !game.isPlayerQuits()) {